Nizar2804/Cyclistic-Case_Study/README.md

   the annual membership package.
 - Because of high usage by Casual riders on weekends, promote annual memberships to casual riders during their weekend rides, emphasizing the benefits of frequent usage.
-- Because of high usage by Casual riders in warmer months, target casual local riders through the summer highlight the cost-saving Annual membership.
+- Because of high usage by Casual riders in warmer months, target casual local riders through the summer by highlighting the cost-saving
+  Annual membership.
 - Focusing marketing efforts on the most popular stations for both casual riders and annual members.